Giza: Media

-Sports
+Sport

-The city hosts the second most successful sports club in Egypt and Africa, El Zamalek, which is located in the Meet Okba neighbourhood near the Mohandesin neighbourhood.
-Beside El Zamalek there are other clubs like El Tersana and Seid Shooting Club which is one of the elite clubs in Egypt.
+The city is home to the 20th century most successful sports club in Africa, the Zamalek Sporting Club, an Egyptian giant, located in the Meet Okba neighborhood near the Mohandiseen district in Giza.
+Beside the Zamalek Sporting Club, there are other clubs like El Tersana SC and Egyptian Shooting Club which is one of the elite clubs in Egypt, located in Dokki neighborhood.